DocHatty/ImpressionistLLM/README.md

 <hr/>

-ImpressionistLLM is a native macOS menu&#8209;bar app that turns **any** application into an AI&#8209;powered one.
+A native macOS menu&#8209;bar app that turns **any** application into an AI&#8209;powered one.
 It runs at the OS level (global hotkeys, the clipboard, and the accessibility API), so it works inside your EHR, editor, inbox, browser, or terminal without a single plugin.
 A tiny local Python server proxies your requests to [OpenRouter](https://openrouter.ai), giving you GPT, Claude, Gemini, and hundreds of other models from one keystroke.

 ## Why invisible?